top of page

 Vancouver, British Columbia

-In the mid-1800s, a powerful movement to support women's right to vote gained worldwide attention.
-This movement, known as women's suffrage, faced mixed opposition and support from both men and women and encountered its most significant challenges in the United States and Great Britain.
+In the mid-1800s, a powerful movement advocating and supporting women's right to vote garnered worldwide attention.
+This movement, known as women's suffrage, faced opposition and support from both men and women and encountered its most significant challenges in the United States and Great Britain.
 Loud-voiced opposers often crashed their meetings, and promotional posters were frequently torn down and ripped up.
-But the suffragists refused to back down.
-They armed themselves with chalk, which they used to write public notes to each other that were sometimes encoded.
-The notes were also sometimes erased by those who wanted to sabotage their efforts, but it took effort to keep up when they began appearing everywhere.
-Sidewalks, fences, and even buildings were chalk-marked with suffrage schedules, updates, and messages, and soon, the movement started to gain momentum.
+But the suffragists refused to be silenced.
+They armed themselves with chalk, making it a little more challenging for those who wished to sabotage their efforts.
+Suffragists wrote notes to each other everywhere.
+Sidewalks, fences, and even buildings were chalk-marked with meeting schedules and news, and soon, the movement gained momentum.

 1907::Promoting Suffragette Movement On Sidewalks With Chalk